 Volunteering.
 Just as we're hard-wired to be social, we're also hard-wired to give to others.
 The meaning and purpose derived from helping others or the community can enrich and expand your life—and make you happier.
 There's no limit to the individual and group volunteer opportunities you can explore.
 Schools, churches, nonprofits, and charitable organizations of all sorts depend on volunteers for their survival.

 Caregiving.
 Taking care of an aging parent, a handicapped spouse, or a child with a physical or mental illness is an act of kindness, love, and loyalty—and can be as rewarding and meaningful as it is challenging.

-If you've made consistent efforts to improve your mental and emotional health and still aren't functioning optimally at home, work, and in your relationships, it may be time to seek professional help.
-Following these self-help steps will still be beneficial, though.
-In fact, input from a caring professional can often help to motivate us to do more for ourselves than we’re able to do alone.
+If you've made consistent efforts to improve your mental and emotional health and still aren't functioning optimally at home, work, or in your relationships, it may be time to seek professional help.
+Following these self-help steps will still benefit you, though.
+In fact, input from a caring professional can often help motivate us to take better care of ourselves.Last updated or reviewed on March 1, 2023

 Millions of readers rely on HelpGuide.org for free, evidence-based resources to understand and navigate mental health challenges.
 Please donate today to help us save, support, and change lives.Donate to HelpGuide.org today